Skip to main content

 Section 8.
 Reporting Requirements

-The Department of Health shall submit an annual report to the Governor and Legislature detailing the number of individuals served, recovery outcomes and discharge rates, complaints, violations, and corrective actions, and fiscal expenditures and cost per patient.
+The Department of Health shall submit an annual report to the Governor and Legislature detailing the number of individuals served, recovery outcomes and discharge rates.
+Complaints, violations and corrective actions.
+Fiscal expenditures and cost per patient.

 Section 9.
 Severability